A Brief Introduction To The Gambia For Bird Watchers

 Background

-The birding is generally easy with some great localized birds including Egyptian Plover, White-backed Night-heron, and Abyssinian and Blue-bellied Rollers.
+Birdwatching is generally simple, featuring unique birds like the Egyptian Plover, White-backed Night-heron, Abyssinian, and Blue-bellied Rollers.

-Also, more widespread African species such as African Fish-eagle, Black and Goliath Herons, Red-throated and Swallow-tailed Bee-eaters, and Yellow-crowned Gonolek.
-Although there are few wild animals are native to the region there’s Nile Crocodile, Hippopotamus, Guinea Baboon and Red Colobus Monkeys.
-Regrettably, those that survive are under pressure from the human and domestic animal populations.
+You’ll also find common African species including the African Fish-eagle, Black and Goliath Herons, Red-throated and Swallow-tailed Bee-eaters, and Yellow-crowned Gonolek.
+While few wild animals live here, you might see Nile Crocodiles, Hippopotamuses, Guinea Baboons, and Red Colobus Monkeys.
+Sadly, these animals face pressure from human and pet populations.

 Gambia or The Gambia?